hail-is/hail/dev-docs/development_process.md

 to install the python dependencies.

-To install the python dependencies for Docker run
+If you are doing Batch or services development, run the following command to install relevant python dependencies

 ```
 pip install -r docker/requirements.txt